horizon-research/PointCloud-pipeline/README.md

 ------------------
 This project implements the configurable point cloud registration pipeline described in the following paper:

-T. Xu, B. Tian, and Y. Zhu, "Tigris: Architecture and Algorithms for 3D Perception in Point Clouds", In Proc. of MICRO, 2019.
+T. Xu*, B. Tian*, and Y. Zhu, "Tigris: Architecture and Algorithms for 3D Perception in Point Clouds", In Proc. of MICRO, 2019. (* co-primary authors)

 Please kindly consider citing this paper in your publications if it helps your research.
 ```